studpeps/3.0.2-Orientation-Hackathon/README.md

 ### 3. Build Back-end

-This will build the React.JS frontend.
+This will build the Node.JS backend.

 ```bash
 npm run build